-The hunt harvest quota was enhanced by the inclusion of GLNP as an Indiana Deer Reduction Zone (DRZ) beginning in 2020, effectively increasing the harvest total for this specific property by up to 10 deer per hunter.
+The hunt harvest quota is enhanced by the inclusion of GLNP as an Indiana Deer Reduction Zone (DRZ) which began in 2020.
+This effectively increases the harvest total for this specific property by 10 deer per hunter.
 Numerous hunters took advantage of the DRZ tags to record their harvest.
-Over 30% of the hunters harvested more deer than would have been permitted if GLNP was not a DRZ.
+Over 20% of the hunters harvested more deer than would have been permitted if GLNP was not a DRZ.

-Overall, we believe that the GLNP supervised hunt was successful again in 2022.
+Overall, we believe that the GLNP supervised hunt was successful again in 2023.
 We demonstrated that with the right screening and oversight, a hunt can be conducted in GLNP safely and effectively.
-The hunt was limited to ~1% of the available recreation days to regular park visitors.
+The hunt was limited to $\sim$ 1% of the available recreation days to regular park visitors.
 The limited duration of the hunt appears reasonable based on the importance of the park's goals of increasing biodiversity and restoring threatened and endangered native species.
-In addition, after four years of implementation, we have a good base of participants to serve as a foundation of the program.
+In addition, after five years of implementation, we have a good base of participants to serve as a foundation of the program.